hapify/hapify/docs/templating/hapify/syntax.md

 ## Iterations

-Iterations uses the same operators as conditions.
+Iterations use the same operators as conditions.

 ### Simple iteration

-Loop over all fields of a model that are not hidden and assign them to variable `f`.
+Loop over all fields of a model that are not hidden and assign them to variable `f`:

 === "Long syntax"